raiden-network/raiden/docs/spec.rst

 - The sender must assume the transfer is completed once the message is sent to the network, there is no workaround.
 The acknowledgement in this case is only used as a synchronization primitive, the payer will only know about the transfer once the message is received.

-A succesfull direct transfer involves only 2 messages.
+A successful direct transfer involves only 2 messages.
 The direct transfer message and an ``PROCESSED``.
 For an Alice - Bob example:

 * Alice wants to transfer ``n`` tokens to Bob.
 * Alice creates a new transfer with.